axvr/org.vim/README.md

 be a full featured Org mode plugin -- that is what Emacs is for.

-Originally created so I would be able to quickly edit and easily read Org mode files in Vim without all _the bells and whistles_ the Emacs version provides.
+Originally created so I would be able to quickly edit and easily read Org mode files in Vim without any of _the bells and whistles_ of the original Emacs implementation.
 It also allowed me use [Orgzly](https://github.com/orgzly/orgzly-android/) (highly recommended) without worrying about Emacs lock-in.

+**Notice**: this project is considered complete by the author.
+You can still report bugs and request additional features, however it is unlikely that new features will be added.

 ## Licence